tstellarAMD/llvm/docs/LangRef.rst

 ``sanitize_thread``
     This attribute indicates that ThreadSanitizer checks
     (dynamic thread safety analysis) are enabled for this function.
+``speculatable``
+    This function attribute indicates that the function does not have any effects besides calculating its result and does not have undefined behavior.
+    Note that ``speculatable`` is not enough to conclude that along any particular exection path the number of calls to this function will not be externally observable.
 ``ssp``
     This attribute indicates that the function should emit a stack smashing protector.
 It is in the form of a "canary" --- a random value